Kids Helpline @ School

 Each session is facilitated by a tertiary qualified Kids Helpline counsellor who works with the teacher/school counsellor to tailor each session to the needs of the school and particular class.

 Kids Helpline @ School has two categories of curriculum-aligned topics, Digital and Wellbeing.
 The Optus Digital Thumbprint with Kids Helpline stream aims to promote digital respect, responsibility, resilience and empathy and online safety.
-The Bupa Wellbeing stream covers topics such as developing resilience, bullying, peer and friendship related issues and transitioning to high school.
+The Wellbeing supported by Bupa stream covers topics such as developing resilience, bullying, peer and friendship related issues and transitioning to high school.

 About Our Sessions